 Other cleanup tasks might include picking up trash, cleaning the mailboxes, etc.

-Hosting outdoor events, such as a community yard sale, not only helps tenants with their own spring cleaning but also brings the community together.
+Hosting outdoor events, such as a community yard sale, not only helps residents with their own spring cleaning but also brings the community together.
 HOAs can gather volunteers to assist with the event, further strengthening ties in the community.

 Plus, instead of hosting individual yard sales on different days, a community yard sale limits the traffic to one day or weekend, which cuts down on the mess made and the time it will take to clean it.